Autocomplete and the Hollywood Principle

-You don’t have to bear autocomplete bugging you all the time, flickering on and off your screen as you type.
+You don’t have to bear autocomplete bugging you all the time.
 There’s a better way.

 Value classes show a lot of promise for bringing value semantics to Kotlin classes.
 The feature is still young, but it isn’t hidden behind a compiler option anymore, so I’ll consider it fair game.